CarolinaCobo/styx/README.md

         }
     ```

-    > This uses Postgres in deployment and sqlite3 in development.

 13. Enter in all your AWS variables as well as all your `.env` variables into Heroku's Config Vars.

     | Key                   |      Value      |